divya-kulkarni99/HTML-and-CSS-Concepts/Using JavaScript HTML CSS design Multiple Pages website/README.md

   - For any images that you personally own and used, list (in `images.txt`) the filename of that image as you have it in this project, and list your name as the owner.
   - Do NOT download and use random images from the internet/web.
 Only use images from the listed sites (or you own) and that you have permission to use

-## Submission Instructions

-* start from the up-to-date main branch (`git checkout main; git pull origin main`)
-* Create a feature branch named 'project2' (`git checkout -b project2`)
-* Add the necessary files to have the required features
-  - running `npm install` will create a `package-lock.json` file and a `node_modules` directory.
-These should NOT be added to your commit.
-* add, commit, and push the branch to github
-* Create a PR to merge to main
-* Be sure to include the TA(s) and myself reviewer(s)